debnsuma/ray-for-developers/README.md

 ### Prerequisites

-- 🐍 Python 3.12
+- **Python 3.12** - Required for compatibility with Ray 2.39.0 and PyTorch 2.5.1
-- ⚡ [uv](https://github.com/astral-sh/uv) - Fast Python package installer
+- **uv Package Manager** - [uv](https://github.com/astral-sh/uv) is a fast Python package installer that significantly speeds up dependency installation
-- 📚 Basic understanding of Python and machine learning concepts
+- **Python Programming** - Basic understanding of Python programming and familiarity with machine learning concepts
-- 🔥 Familiarity with PyTorch (for training sections)
+- **PyTorch Knowledge** - Familiarity with PyTorch framework is recommended for the distributed training modules
-- 🎮 GPU with CUDA support (optional, for accelerated training)
+- **GPU Hardware** - NVIDIA GPU with CUDA support is optional but recommended for accelerated training and realistic performance benchmarks

 ### Installation